Estimate Time6 min

 Short sale

 If you can’t make your monthly payment and your mortgage balance is higher than your home’s value, your lender might agree to a short sale.
-You would get to manage the selling process, and when you work out the terms of the sale price, you can negotiate to ensure the sale price covers the remaining mortgage owed.
+You would get to manage the selling process, and when you work out the terms of the sale, you could try to negotiate a sale price that covers the remaining mortgage owed.

 Deed in lieu of foreclosure